 Dr. Nasreen Khatri

 Dr. Nasreen Khatri is an award-winning registered clinical psychologist, gerontologist, neuroscientist and educator who specializes in the assessment, treatment and research of mood and anxiety disorders in older adults.
 A graduate of McGill University, from 2001 - 2004 Dr. Khatri completed her clinical internship and CIHR-funded post-doctorate at the Centre for Addiction and Mental Health (CAMH).
 From 2004 to 2012, she led the Mood and Related Disorders Clinic and founded the Cognitive Behaviour Therapy (CBT) service at Baycrest.

-In 2012, Dr. Khatri joined the Rotman Research Institute, a brain institute fully affiliated with the University of Toronto, where she studies how depression impacts the aging brain, the neural link between depression in mid-life and the subsequent onset of dementia and she innovates non-drug treatments for depression and anxiety in older adults.
-Dr. Khatri’s research has been funded by the Canadian Institutes of Health Research (CIHR), the Alzheimer’s Society of Canada (ASC), The Ministry for Health and Long-term Care (MOHLTC), The Government of Canada, and in 2013 she was awarded the Women of Baycrest Innovators in Research Award.
+In 2012, Dr. Khatri joined the Rotman Research Institute, a cognitive neuroscience institute fully affiliated with the University of Toronto, where she studies how depression impacts the aging brain, the neural link between depression in mid-life and the subsequent onset of dementia and innovates non-drug treatments for depression and anxiety in older adults, such as cognitive behaviour therapy (CBT) and Mindfulness-based Stress Reduction (MBSR).
+She is a Scientific Officer of the Centre for Brain Health and Aging Innovation (CABHI) at Baycrest.

-Dr. Khatri and her work have been cited in the media, including CBC - The National, CTV News, The Globe and Mail, The Vancouver Sun, Canadian Living, Chatelaine, The Wall Street Journal (US), The Daily Mail (UK) and 30 other media outlets.
+Dr. Khatri and her work have been cited in the media, including CBC - The National, CTV News, The Globe and Mail, The Vancouver Sun, Canadian Living, Chatelaine, The Wall Street Journal (US), The Daily Mail (UK) and 20 other media outlets.
 She blogs for The Huffington Post on the topic of Mind your Mood: Depression and the Aging Brain.